I'm a King Bee

 "I'm a King Bee" is a swamp blues song written and first recorded by Slim Harpo in 1957.
-It has been performed and recorded by numerous blues and other artists and in 2008, Slim Harpo's original received a Grammy Hall of Fame Award.
+It has been performed and recorded by numerous blues and other artists since.
+In 2008, Slim Harpo's original recording received a Grammy Hall of Fame Award.

 Original song

 Written by Slim Harpo, whose legal name was James Moore, the song was recorded in March 1957.
 The recording features a spare arrangement and instrumentation typical of J. D. Miller's production approach.
 Accompanying Slim Harpo were Gabriel "Guitar Gable" Perrodin on guitar, John "Fats" Perrodin on bass, and Clarence "Jockey" Etienne on drums.

 The song has an irregular number of bars (as opposed to the standard 12 bars).
 According to blues historian Gerard Herzhaft, it is derived from songs by Memphis Minnie, Bo Carter, and Muddy Waters and uses the rhythm figure from "Rockin' and Rollin'" by Lil' Son Jackson.
 Baton Rouge, Louisiana-based Excello Records originally released it in 1957 as the B-side to his debut solo single, "I Got Love if You Want It".